osp/osp.tools.html2print/README.md

 with code/text, it means we can use collaborative text editors such as Etherpad to design with several people at the same time.

-## Why using this instead of libraries such as the PHP library tcpdf which transforms html to a PDF for print?
+### Why use this instead of libraries such as the PHP library tcpdf which transforms html to a PDF for print?

 Because CSS specifications for print are all settled, we are just waiting for browsers vendors to implement them in browsers.
 Meanwhile, it's already